 - Spring: What’s an Inventor: We explore life sciences, as we study the human body, animal adaptations, sea life, insects, and more.
 Then we talk about how humans have invented tools based on what they observe in nature.

-For online classes (only if health guidelines prohibit in-person): Weekly sessions include songs, stories, explanation of key concepts and demos of hands-on activities. families can easily do at home.
+For online classes (only if health guidelines prohibit in-person): Weekly sessions include songs, stories, key concepts and demos of hands-on activities families can easily do at home.
 Instructions are shared via blog posts.
-Materials will be provided for pickup.
+Materials are provided for pickup.

 What Parents Say About Family Inventors’ Lab

 Inventors’ Lab has been an important part of our family for the entirety of our kids’ childhoods.
 As a father, the classes I attended transformed Saturday mornings from cereal and television to science experiments and tinkering.
 I love the concepts chosen, the creativity of the activities, and the time structure (including outdoors time).
 The ability to connect with other parents while going through the challenge of having young children has been incredibly important. – a father who participated for four years in a row